terraform-linters/setup-tflint/README.md

 Default: `"latest"`

+### `checksums`

+**Optional** A newline-delimited list of valid checksums (SHA256 hashes) for the downloaded TFLint binary.
+When set, the action will verify that the binary matches one of these checksums before proceeding.

+This ensures that the downloaded binary for a given version is a known build.
+If your job runs in multiple operating systems or architectures, include appropriate checksums for all of them.

+**Note:** Checksums ensure _immutability_, but do not verify integrity.
+To prove that checksums come from a known build in TFLint's official repository, use [GitHub’s Artifact Attestations](https://github.com/terraform-linters/tflint?tab=readme-ov-file#github-cli-recommended) or [cosign](https://github.com/terraform-linters/tflint?tab=readme-ov-file#cosign).

 ### `github_token`

 Used to authenticate requests to the GitHub API to obtain release data from the TFLint repository.
 Authenticating will increase the [API rate limit](https://developer.github.com/v3/#rate-limiting).
 Any valid token is supported.
 No permissions are required.